 The Sheriffs’ Award

-The Award is a highly prestigious one with the winner receiving a trophy, a framed certificate and a cheque for £2,500.
-By order of the Sheriffs their names are permanently inscribed on an Honours Board and in a Book of Honour which are on permanent display at the Central Criminal Court – ‘The Old Bailey’.
+The Award is unique and highly prestigious.
+The winner will receive a trophy, a framed citation of their act and a cheque for £2,500.
+By order of the Sheriffs, their names are permanently inscribed on an Honours Board and in a Book of Honour which are on permanent display at the Central Criminal Court – ‘The Old Bailey’.

 The search for nominations begins in February each year at the Old Bailey during a ceremony presided over by the Sheriffs.
-Later in the year the Sheriffs select the Award winner and a deserving list of runners-up.
+Later in the year the Sheriffs select the principal recipient and a deserving list of commendations.

 The Recipient Of The 2019 Award Joby Reeve